GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/troubleshooting-signin.md

 ![Consent screen](images/03-consent.png){ width="300" }

-If instead, you see following error message, then  your Cloud Identity or Workspace administrator has [configured a policy :octicons-link-external-16:](https://support.google.com/a/answer/7281227) that restricts applications like IAP Desktop from requesting your permission to access Google Cloud resources.
+If instead, you see the following error message, then  your Cloud Identity or Workspace administrator has [configured a policy :octicons-link-external-16:](https://support.google.com/a/answer/7281227) that restricts applications like IAP Desktop from requesting your permission to access Google Cloud resources.